-Key Words - Provide listing of key words that describe this effort.
+Key Words.
+Provide listing of key words that describe this effort.

-Summary for Members of Congress: (Layman's Terms, Two Sentences Maximum, 50 words).
-The Department notifies members of Congress of awards in their districts.
+Summary for Members of Congress.
+The DOE notifies members of Congress of awards in their districts.
 Therefore, please provide, in clear and concise layman's terms, a very brief summary of the project, suitable for a possible press release from a Congressional office.
+(This summary should be a maximum of two sentences, but no more than 50 words.)